ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 | Amber | Some evidence to support the assumption; may vary from a source with poor methodology to a good source that is a few years old. | Assumptions with a relevant, even if not critical, impact on the outputs.                   |
 | Red   | Little evidence to support the assumption; may vary from an opinion to a limited data source with poor methodology.             | Core assumptions of the analysis; the output would be drastically affected by their change. |

-## Assumption 1: Using 2021 censuses data in combination with 2022 censuses
+## Decision 1: Using 2021 censuses data in combination with 2022 censuses

 * Quality: Green
 * Impact: Red

 Census was conducted in a different year for Scotland (2022) than England and Wales (2021), and Northern Ireland (2021).
 Census is the only source which can provide information on the variables required for this analysis, as Scotland was only a year later, the assumption is that this will not have a great impact on the clusters created, especially when compared with 2011 Census data (the previously census year).

-## Assumption 2: Selected variables are appropriate
+## Decision 2: Variables are consistent with 2021 Interim Output Area Classification

 * Quality: Green
 * Impact: Red